Consumer medicine information

 The symptoms of Parkinson's disease are caused by a lack of dopamine.
 Dopamine is a natural substance that is made in the brain and helps with movement.
 Xadago® works by increasing the level of dopamine in the brain.
 This decreases the symptoms of Parkinson's disease.

-Do not take Xadago® if you have an allergy, or have ever had an allergic reaction to safinamide or any of the ingredients listed at the end of this leaflet.
+• You are allergic to safinamide, or any of the ingredients listed at the end of this leaflet.

 Symptoms of an allergic reaction may include: